spring-projects/spring-data-examples/cassandra/vector-search/README.md

 }
 ```

-This example contains a test class to illustrate vector search with a Repository in `VectorAppTest`.
+This example contains a test class to illustrate vector search with a Repository in `CassandraVectorSearchTest`.